whatisnuclear/website/coolants.md

 It was also planned as the secondary coolant in SNAP-50 and LCRE.

+### Heat Pipes

+Heat pipes are a form of liquid metal coolant, where the liquid metal is in a vapor form inside a tube, which often also contains a wicking structure.
+Heat moves passively from a heat source connected to one end to a heat sink connected to the other.
+They are often found in consumer electronics such as laptops.
+They have no moving parts and are low maintenance.

+On the downside, there are five operational limits to heat pipes that kick in at different geometries and operating conditions:

+- **The viscous limit** (low temperatures) --- the vapor pressure in the evaporator is insufficient to drive the vapor flow toward the condenser section.
+- **The sonic limit** --- choking in the vapor flow limiting the mass flow rate.
+- **The capillary limit** -- when capillary pressure is insufficient to balance the pressure drops along the heat pipe.
+- **The entrainment limit** --- when the vapor flow shears off the liquid at high-velocities, causing the wick to dry out.
+- **The boiling limit** --- when high temperature boiling causes the wick structure to dry out and block the liquid flow along the wick.

+Practically, these limitations prevent heat pipes from being used on large or high power reactors.
+Still, they are great for high-cost fringe applications like remote power, where simplicity and reliability are at a premium.

 ## Molten salt coolants

 Molten salt can be used as a fuel or as a coolant.
 When put to work as a pure